+44 (0)113 34 33613

 Regina Lee Blaszczyk joined the School of History as Leadership Chair in the History of Business and Society in 2013.

 Professor Blaszczyk likes to do things differently!
-Her career has included jobs as a cultural history curator at the Smithsonian National Museum of American History in Washington, DC; as an American studies professor at Boston University; and as program director at the Chemical Heritage Foundation in Philadelphia.
-From 2005 to 2012, she was a visiting scholar at the University of Pennsylvania while running a consultancy dedicated to America's innovation heritage.
+Her career has included jobs as a cultural history curator at the Smithsonian National Museum of American History in Washington, DC; as an American studies professor at Boston University; and as director of the Beckman Center for the History of Chemistry at the the Chemical Heritage Foundation in Philadelphia.
+From 2005 to 2012, she was a visiting professor at the University of Pennsylvania while running a consultancy dedicated to America's innovation heritage.

 Interests and Publications

 Professor Blaszczyk does research on the cultural history of business, with reference to design, fashion, colour, retailing, and advertising.
-Her work connects the history of the creative industries to big historical themes such as globalization, material life and social identity, and consumer culture.
-She also writes about connections between the chemical industry and the creative sector, and about the history of technology.
-Her books include:
+Her work connects the history of the creative industries to big historical themes such as globalisation, material life and social identity, and consumer culture.
+She also writes about connections between the global chemical industry, the chemical engineering profession, and the creative sector, and about the history of technology.

 100 Years of Innovation: A Legacy of Pedagogy and Research.
 University of Delaware Chemical & Biomolecular Engineering (Lanham, MD: University of Delaware Press, and Rowman and Littlefield, 2014).